sventec/nvim/README.md

 vim.g.codestats_api_key = "<API KEY HERE>"
 ```

 If that file doesn't exist, the plugin will not be loaded or installed.
+After
+creating the file, you may need to run `:PackerSync` for installation to trigger.